yusefmosiah/Choir.chat/docs/levels/level3.md

 - [x] Identify best-performing models for tool usage
 - [x] Create detailed test reports for each provider/model

+#### Message Format Standardization

+- [x] Identify provider-specific message format requirements
+- [x] Enhance `convert_to_langchain_messages` function for multi-provider compatibility
+- [x] Fix empty content handling for Anthropic models
+- [x] Implement special formatting for Google Gemini models
+- [x] Add proper tool message conversion for Mistral models
+- [x] Create comprehensive test suite for message format conversion
+- [x] Verify compatibility across OpenAI, Anthropic, Google, Mistral, and Groq

+#### Provider-Specific Format Handling

+Our improvements to the `convert_to_langchain_messages` function addressed several key issues:

+1. **Empty Content Handling**:

+   - Fixed issues with Anthropic models rejecting empty content messages
+   - Ensured Google Gemini messages use a space instead of empty string
+   - Properly handled message sequence constraints for Mistral models

+2. **Tool Message Conversion**:

+   - Enhanced conversion of tool calls and results across providers
+   - Implemented proper extraction of tool name and tool_call_id
+   - Created deep copies to prevent side effects during message manipulation

+3. **Special Case Processing**:
+   - Added special handling for Google Gemini when only system messages are present
+   - Implemented proper conversion for Mistral when assistant messages would be last in sequence

+These improvements have significantly enhanced cross-provider compatibility, allowing us to use models from OpenAI, Anthropic, Mistral, and Groq in the same conversation with consistent tool usage.
+Testing confirms these changes have reduced API errors and improved the reliability of multi-model conversations with tools.

 ##### Provider Compatibility Findings

 1. **OpenAI Models**: ✅ 75% Success